eluv-io/ml-services-docs/docs/format-external-video-tags.md

 ### Metadata tags (main data)

-The other toplevel key `metadata_tags` is also a json object.
+The toplevel key `metadata_tags` is also a json object.

 This object contains one or more user-defined tracks, each represented by a key-to-object mapping, as below: